Asian shares mostly lower amid jitters ahead of trade talks

 Investors have been anticipating a deal throughout this year, which contributed to double-digit gains in all the major indexes.
 But the latest tough talk is raising anxiety on Wall Street and casting more doubt about a resolution.

 The U.S. government has filed plans to raise tariffs on $200 billion worth of Chinese imports from 10% to 25% Friday.
-If it follows through on those plans, it would mark a sharp escalation in the yearlong trade dispute that has raised prices on goods for consumers and companies.
+China has said it will retailiate.

 The Trump administration also has threatened to extend 25% tariffs to another $325 billion in Chinese imports, covering everything China ships to the United States.